 Vaccine.
 Vaccines are treatments that help the body develop immunity against infectious agents, like viruses and bacteria.
 After receiving a vaccine for a specific infectious agent, the body produces antibodies.
 Then, if the body encounters the infectious agent in the future, the antibodies help fight it.
-There are more than 50 candidate vaccines, some of which have even begun testing in human subjects.
-But even if these trials are successful, a vaccine won’t be available for widespread use before the end of the year, says Dr. Anthony Fauci of the US National Institutes of Health.
+There are more than 50 candidate vaccines, many of which have already begun testing in humans.
+Two vaccines are currently approved by the FDA for emergency use and are currently being distributed.

 Zoonotic.
 An infectious disease that originated in animals and spread to humans.
 SARS-CoV-2, the virus that causes COVID-19, is believed to have originated in animals and spread to humans.